GhumanNavneet/DP100/labdocs/Lab01A.md

 In this lab, you will create the Azure Machine Learning workspace that you will use throughout the rest of this course.

-## Before You Start

-To complete the labs in this course, you will need an Azure subscription.
-If you do not already have one, you can sign up for a free trial at [https://azure.microsoft.com](https://azure.microsoft.com).

-If you are using an Azure Pass subscription, provided to you for this course, your account may not have been assigned to the subscription **Owner** role, which may be required for some operations in this course.
-To add your account to the **Owner** role:

-1. Sign into the [Azure portal](https://portal.azure.com) and view your **Subscriptions**.
-2. Select the subscription you created using an Azure pass (it will probably have a name similar to **Azure Pass - Sponsorship**).
-3. In the blade for your subscription, open the **My Permissions** page, and then click the link on it to view complete access details for the subscription.
-4. Under **Add role assignment**, click **Add**.
-Then select the following and click **Save**:
-    - **Role**: Owner
-    - **Assign access to**: Azure AD user, group, or service principal
-    - **Select**: The Microsoft account you used to sign into Azure.

 ## Task 1: Create an Azure ML Workspace

 As its name suggests, a workspace is a centralized place to manage all of the Azure ML assets you need to work on a machine learning project.

-1. In the [Azure portal](https://portal.azure.com), create a new **Machine Learning** resource, specifying a unique workspace name and creating a new resource group in the region nearest your location.
+1. In the Azure portal, create a new **Machine Learning** resource, specifying a unique workspace name and creating a new resource group in the region nearest your location.
 Select the **Enterprise** workspace edition.

    > **Note**: Basic edition workspaces have lower cost, but don't include capabilities like Auto ML, the Visual Designer, and data drift monitoring.
 For more details, see [Azure Machine Learning pricing](https://azure.microsoft.com/en-us/pricing/details/machine-learning/).